 Computer aptitude, including word processing and spreadsheet development.

-Knowledge of standard administrative procedures and office equipment.
+Knowledge of standard administrative procedures and office equipment. #LI-POST

 MSK is an equal opportunity and affirmative action employer committed to diversity and inclusion in all aspects of recruiting and employment.
 All qualified individuals are encouraged to apply and will receive consideration without regard to race, color, gender, gender identity or expression, sexual orientation, national origin, age, religion, creed, disability, veteran status or any other factor which cannot lawfully be used as a basis for an employment decision.